-This all happens because of the change of perceptual and sensory functions as we age which may include visual decline, hearing loss, current medications and dementia.
-Additionally, when accidents do occur, the injuries are much more serious for the elderly than they would be for an individual half their age that is involved in the same accident.
+This all happens because of the change of perceptual and sensory functions as we age, which may include visual decline, hearing loss, current medications, and dementia.
+Additionally, when accidents do occur, the injuries are much more serious for the elderly than they would be for an individual half their age who’s involved in the same accident.

 - State of California Department of Motor Vehicles: Age-Related Disabilities That May Impair Driving and Their Assessment

-- La Dolce Living: How Does Age Affect Driving?
+- SeniorCareHomes: How Does Age Affect Driving?

 - Smart Motorist: Older Drivers, Elderly Driving Seniors At the Wheel

-Other safe drivers’ tips include making sure to avoid driving when sick, injured or drowsy as well as avoiding any sort of multi-tasking when driving; this includes talking on the phone, eating and drinking while driving.
-Always make sure that you keep your hands in the 10 and two positions of the steering wheel and stay at least two car-lengths behind the car in front of you.
+Other safe drivers’ tips include making sure to avoid getting behind the wheel when sick, injured, or drowsy as well as avoiding any sort of multitasking when driving.
+This includes talking on the phone, eating, and drinking while on the road.
+Always make sure you keep your hands in the 10 and two positions of the steering wheel and stay at least two car lengths behind the car in front of you.

-- Help Guide: Senior Driving
+- Help Guide: Age and Driving

 - AAA Foundation: Senior Driving Resources

-- Delaware DMV: Safe Driving Tips for Seniors
+- Delaware DMV: Senior Driving Tips

 There are warning signs to pay attention to when dealing with an elderly person or loved one and deciding when they should stop driving.
 Pay attention to whether or not they are struggling to read the street signs or if their vision is compromised in any way.
 Notice if they drive better during the day in comparison to their night-driving skills.

 - ABC News: Aiding Elderly Drivers

 Informing a loved one that you feel they should stop driving may seem like a difficult task because the last thing you want to do is hurt their feelings.
-Before speaking to them, make sure that you have all of your facts in order.
+Before speaking to them, make sure you have all your facts in order.
 This includes all the observations you have made when it comes to their driving skills and any of the warning signs that you noticed.
-It also helps to have statistics on-hand so that you can provide them with real-world facts of what elderly driving can result in.
-Having this information on hand ahead of time shows your loved ones that you have done your research and that you really care about them when you go to speak with them.
+It also helps to have statistics on-hand so you can provide them with real-world facts of what can happen when senior citizens continue to get behind the wheel when their abilities have waned.

 - How To Advice: Elderly Drivers: Stop or Go?